The management of projects and processes is one of the key parts companies face in achieving success in their activities.

-The first and second are more focused on day-to-day management, which require less team effort but also bring proportionately slower results.
-The implementation of these actions is done through action plans and, afterwards, management should be in charge of updating the activity standards.
+The first and second are more focused on day-to-day management, which requires less team effort but also brings proportionately slower results.
+The implementation of these actions is done through action plans and, afterward, management should be in charge of updating the activity standards.

 To improve activity performance, it is important to use well-developed indicators and targets.
 Indicators (KPIs) are strong allies of a company’s success.
 When well used, they are useful for increasing learning, enriching the analysis and self-knowledge of the company, as well as being influential in generating ideas.